 Diagnostic tests may indicate if a patient’s back pain is a result of an anatomic cause.
-However, because diagnostic evaluations in and of themselves aren’t a diagnosis, arriving at an accurate clinical diagnosis requires any evaluation to be correlated with the patient’s back pain symptoms and physical exam.
+However, because diagnostic evaluations in and of themselves aren’t a diagnosis, arriving at an accurate clinical diagnosis requires an assessment to be correlated with the patient’s back pain symptoms and physical exam.

 - X-ray.
 This test offers information about the bones in the spine.
-An x-ray is frequently used to assess for spinal instability (such as spondylolisthesis), tumors and fractures.
+An x-ray is frequently used to assess spinal instability (such as spondylolisthesis), tumors, and fractures.

 - CT scan.
-This test is a very detailed x-ray that includes cross section images.
+This test is a very detailed x-ray that includes cross-section images.
 CT scans provide specific details regarding the bones in the spine.
 They may also be used to test for particular conditions, such as a herniated disc or spinal stenosis.
-CT scans tend to be less accurate for spinal disorders than MRI scans.
+However, CT scans tend to be less accurate for spinal disorders than MRI scans.

-- MRI scan is particularly useful to evaluate certain conditions by providing detail of the intervertebral disk and nerve roots (which may be irritated or pinched).
-MRI scans are used to rule out spinal infections or tumors.
+- MRI scan is beneficial to evaluate specific conditions by providing detail of the intervertebral disk and nerve roots (which may be irritated or pinched).
+In addition, MRI scans are used to rule out spinal infections or tumors.

 Injections may also be used to help diagnose specific types of pain.
-If an injection of a pain relieving medication into a certain area in the backbone supplies back pain relief, than it affirms that’s the area causing pain.
+For example, if a dose of a pain-relieving medication is injected into a particular area in the backbone that supplies back pain relief, it affirms the area causing pain.

-By far the most frequent cause of lower back pain is a muscle strain or other soft tissue damage.
-Although this condition is not serious, it may be seriously painful.
+By far, the most frequent cause of lower back pain is muscle strain or other soft tissue damage.
+Although this condition is not severe, it may be severely painful.
 Typically, lower back pain from a muscle strain will probably get better over a few weeks.

-Treatment generally involves a short period of rest, activity restriction, use of hot packs or cold packs, and pain medications.
-Over the counter pain drugs used to treat muscle strain may include acetaminophen (e.g. Tylenol), ibuprofen (Advil), Motrin, or naproxen (e.g. Aleve).
-Prescription pain medications may be recommended for severe back pain.
+Treatment generally involves a short period of rest, activity restriction, hot packs or cold packs, and pain medications.
+Over-the-counter pain drugs used to treat muscle strain may include acetaminophen (e.g., Tylenol), ibuprofen (Advil), Motrin, or naproxen (e.g., Aleve).
+There could also be recommended prescription pain medications for severe back pain.

-Typically, younger people (30 to 60 year olds) are more likely to experience back pain from the disc space itself (e.g. lumbar disc herniation or degenerative disk disease).
-Older adults (e.g. over 60) are more likely to suffer from pain linked to joint degeneration (e.g. osteoarthritis, spinal stenosis).
+Typically, younger people (30 to 60-year-olds) are more likely to experience back pain from the disc space itself (e.g., lumbar disc herniation or degenerative disk disease).
+Conversely, older adults (e.g., over 60) are more likely to suffer from pain linked to joint degeneration (e.g., osteoarthritis, spinal stenosis).